 Equals was the sixth film for US director Drake Doremus.
-Doremus had previously made non-genre indie/romantic/comedy films such as Moonpie (2006), Spooner (2009), Douchebag (2010), Like Crazy (2011), Breathe In (2013) and the subsequent Newness (2017).
+Doremus had previously made non-genre indie/romantic/comedy films such as Moonpie (2006), Spooner (2009), Douchebag (2010), Like Crazy (2011), Breathe In (2013) and the subsequent Newness (2017) and Endings, Beginnings (2019).
 The film is co-produced by Ridley Scott’s Scott Free production company.
 Doremus subsequently returned to science-fictional subject matter with the android film Zoe (2018), also made for Scott Free.

 Equals revisits the dystopian film.
 There is a good deal of familiarity to its plot.
 The future where the populace must take drugs to suppress emotion has been done in other films such as THX 1138 (1971) and Equilibrium (2002), while the repression of sexuality and relationships goes all the way back to the work that is the template for dystopian fiction – George Orwell’ Nineteen Eighty-Four (1949).
 Indeed, the lovers against the system plot is a staple of almost any dystopian work – see the abovementioned, plus other works like Fahrenheit 451 (1966), Logan’s Run (1976) and Code 46 (2003).
 Much of Equals feels strongly influenced by THX 1138, George Lucas’s first film, with the themes of a tranquilised populace and especially with the adoption of the same blinding antiseptic white-on-white visual look.